sedanadiatmika/bot_tele_pelayan/README.md

-Telegram bot to handle menu ordering
+Telegram bot to handle menu ordering in a restaurant